bossjones/codegen-lab/hack/drafts/cursor_rules/fastmcp-tools.mdc.md

 ---
-description: This rule provides expert guidance for writing MCP server tools using the FastMCP framework.
+description:
-globs: *.py
+globs:
 alwaysApply: false
 ---

 # FastMCP Tool Development Guide

+This rule provides expert guidance for writing MCP server tools using the FastMCP framework.

 This rule provides expert guidance for writing MCP server tools using the FastMCP framework.